tuxfoo/lbry-seedit/README.md

 Finally, set up a cron job/scheduled task to run every couple of days to automate the process, only new videos will be downloaded.

-IF you are not using UPNP then you will want to open up TCP port 3333 and UDP port 4444
+If you are not using UPNP then you will want to open up TCP port 3333 and UDP port 4444